NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 **External implementations (shipped with ASP)**

 mgm
-   The original MGM implementation.
+   The MGM implementation by its authors.
 See :numref:`original_mgm`.

 opencv_sgbm
    Semi-global block-matching algorithm from OpenCV 3.
 See